almanuel7/trustworthy-telehealth-risk-screener/README.md

 ## Deployment

-Three low-cost deployment walkthroughs are included, depending on how you want to trade off cost, complexity, and cold-start delay:
+Two low-cost deployment walkthroughs are included, depending on how you want to trade off cost, complexity, and cold-start delay:

 - [`DEPLOYMENT.md`](DEPLOYMENT.md) — AWS EC2, an always-on small Graviton instance running as a systemd service.
 Simplest mental model, predictable ~$17/month (or under $1/month if you stop it between demos).
-- [`DEPLOYMENT-LAMBDA.md`](DEPLOYMENT-LAMBDA.md) — AWS Lambda container image + Lambda Web Adapter.
-Scales to zero, realistically $0/month at demo volume, at the cost of ~10-20s cold starts.
 - [`DEPLOYMENT-CLOUDRUN.md`](DEPLOYMENT-CLOUDRUN.md) — Google Cloud Run.
 Also scale-to-zero and realistically $0/month, with simpler container tooling than Lambda, at the cost of a second cloud account and storing AWS credentials as a secret instead of using an instance role.